VRLabHIB/MRVR_NSR/README.md

 - In the dataset from socey survey, we had 88 participants who filled out the questionnaire data.
 22 questionnaires were from piloting the VR experiment and piloting the survey before the start of the valid experiment.
 - 66 valid participants remained.

-# Results

-- The results from comparing the 2D (M = , SD = ) and 3D (M = , SD = ) condition indicate an decrease in reaction time for the 3D condition

-- of the 54 participants 31 (57%) started with the 2D condition and 23 (43%) started with the 3D condition.